mike-eziefule/Ezzy_Blog_api/README.md

 Ezzy Blog is a safe space for you to explore the thoughts and experiences of fellow citizens of the internet, and share yours too.

-Authentication is not required to read articles on this blog, but you'll have log in to post, edit or delete your articles.
+Authentication is not required to read articles on this blog, however you'll have log in in other to post, edit or delete your articles.

-Ezzy Blog was built as an exam project by <a href="https://github.com/mike-eziefule/">Eziefule Michael</a>, a Backend Engineering student at <a href="https://altschoolafrica.com/schools/engineering">AltSchool Africa</a> who's learning to create magic with the Python FastAPI framework.
+Ezzy Blog was built as an exam project by <a href="https://github.com/mike-eziefule/">Eziefule Michael</a>, a Backend Engineering student at <a href="https://engineering.altschoolafrica.com/">AltSchool Africa</a> who's learning to create magic with the Python FastAPI framework.

 A tutorial on how this project was built is available in [Michael_Ezzy's Space](https://hashnode.com/draft/6539339dbe20a1000f0b5edd) on Hashnode.